Spread of Islam: Immigration

 Since the 1960s, many Muslims have migrated to Western Europe.
-They have come as immigrants, guest workers, asylum seekers or as part of family reunification.
+They have arrived as immigrants, guest workers, asylum seekers or as part of family reunification.
 As a result, the Muslim population in Europe has steadily risen.

 A Pew Forum study, published in January 2011, forecast an increase of the proportion of Muslims in the European population from 6% in 2010 to 8% in 2030.